 - Mary Ann Shadd Cary House, Washington, DC

 Writer, educator, lawyer, abolitionist, and the first black newspaperwoman in North America.
-The house is not open to the public.
+It was declared a National Historic Landmark, but currently is not open to the public.
 Click here to read more.

 Harriet Tubman Underground Railroad Visitor Center